-The online calculator below parses the set of training examples, then computes the information gain for each attribute/feauture.
-If you are unsure what it is all about or you want to see the formulas, read the explanation below the calculator.
+The online calculator below parses the set of training examples, then computes the information gain for each attribute/feature.
+If you are unsure what it is all about, or you want to see the formulas, read the explanation below the calculator.

-Note: Training examples should be entered as csv list, with semicolon used as separator.
-First row is considered to be row of labels, first attributes/features labels, then the class label.
+Note: Training examples should be entered as a csv list, with a semicolon used as a separator.
+The first row is considered to be a row of labels, first attributes/features labels, then the class label.
 All other rows are examples.
-The default data in this calculator is the famous example of data for "Play Tennis" decision tree
+The default data in this calculator is the famous example of the data for the "Play Tennis" decision tree

-Information Gain is the metric which is particularly useful in building decision trees.
-A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
+Information gain is a metric that is particularly useful in building decision trees.
+A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (the decision taken after computing all the attributes).
 The paths from root to leaf represent classification rules.1

 Let's look at the calculator's default data.

 - Outlook: Sunny/Overcast/Rain

 - Temperature: Hot/Mild/Cool

 So, by analyzing the attributes one by one, the algorithm should effectively answer the question: "Should we play tennis?"
 Thus, in order to perform as few steps as possible, we need to choose the best decision attribute on each step – the one that gives us maximum information.

 How do we measure the information that each attribute can give us?
 One of the ways is to measure the reduction in entropy, and this is exactly what Information Gain metric does.

 Lets get back to the example.
 In our training set we have five examples labelled as "No" and nine examples labelled as "Yes".
 According to the well-known Shannon Entropy formula, the current entropy is